-- The remaining nine (9) images must be representative of your paid client work from nine (9) different job assignments in the last 24 months.
+- The remaining nine (9) images must be representative of your purchased work from nine (9) unique photographic assignments in the last 24 months.

 - No two assignments entered may be of the same subject, even if they were commissioned at the same time from different clients.

 - The image submissions should reflect in proportion the types of photography work/services you provide.